 Artificial reefs are a big project off the shores of Daytona Beach.

-Volusia County, home to Daytona Beach and the popular offshore and deep sea fishing ports of New Smyrna Beach and Ponce Inlet, has for years developed its own system of artificial reefs just offshore of Daytona Beach and along the Volusia County shore.
+Volusia County, home to Daytona Beach and the popular offshore and deep sea fishing ports of New Smyrna Beach and Ponce Inlet, has for years developed its own system of artificial reefs.
+These reefs are just offshore of Daytona Beach and along the Volusia County shore.

 A little history of Daytona Beach’s artificial reefs.

 After more than 35 years of creating artificial offshore reefs near Daytona Beach, the artificial reef program has been a huge success!
 In 1980, World War II Liberty ship USS Mindanao was sank as an artificial offshore reef off the coast of Daytona Beach.
 In 1981 concrete culverts were deposited for the first time off the Daytona Beach coast.
 With the creative use of old concrete culverts, the offshore artificial reef program was really onto something!
 Invertebrate encrusted culverts were fast improving offshore fishing where these reefs were created.
 Offshore fishing charters in the Daytona Beach area were catching on and taking fishing tourists to the new reefs for the first time.